by275/plex_autoscan/README.md

 `RUN_COMMAND_BEFORE_SCAN` - If a command is supplied, it is executed before the Plex Media Scanner command.

 `RUN_COMMAND_AFTER_SCAN` - If a command is supplied, it is executed after the Plex Media Scanner, Empty Trash and Analyze commands.

-`SERVER_ALLOW_MANUAL_SCAN` - When enabled, allows GET requests to the webhook URL to allow manual scans on a specific filepath.
-Default is `false`.

 - All path mappings and section ID mappings, of the server, apply.